 During this second decade, WTTW programming moved to another level of distinction.
 In 1968, Book Beat, hosted by Robert Cromie, delivered a steady stream of literary notables into viewers’ homes, and became the first of seven WTTW offerings to win the prestigious George Foster Peabody Award for excellence in broadcasting.
 One year later, in 1969, the legendary Burr Tillstrom and his Kuklapolitan Players, urged out of television retirement by WTTW Board Chairman Newton N. Minow, produced a series of half-hour specials resulting in an Emmy Award for Outstanding Achievement in Children’s Programming.
 It was also during this period that WTTW initiated its Auction as an entertaining and effective method of fundraising.

-For local audiences, there was again a wide range of offerings, including sports with Chicago Tribune columnist Mike Royko’s World Series of Softball, The Do-It-Yourself “Messiah,” Joel Weisman’s Chicago Tonight: The Week in Review, Chicago Commodities Report, the innovative Public Newscenter, Chicago Tonight, and the last broadcast home for Chicago’s legendary Kup’s Show.
-In turn, Image Union provided a much needed showcase for independent film and video producers.
+For local audiences, there was again a wide range of offerings, including sports with Chicago Tribune columnist Mike Royko’s World Series of Softball, The Do-It-Yourself “Messiah,” Joel Weisman’s Chicago Tonight: The Week in Review, Chicago Commodities Report, the innovative Public Newscenter, and the last broadcast home for Chicago’s legendary Kup’s Show.
+In turn, Image Union provided a much-needed showcase for independent film and video producers.
+In April 1984, WTTW’s flagship nightly public affairs series Chicago Tonight premiered, with host John Callaway.

-The fourth decade witnessed spirited political coverage on the local, state, and national levels, plus documentary production that gave new meaning to the term public affairs.
+The organization’s fourth decade witnessed spirited political coverage on the local, state, and national levels, plus documentary production that gave new meaning to the term public affairs.
 Technically, WTTW became the first local television station in the country to utilize high-definition technology.
 Special programs, including Mozart by the Masters and Solti’s Beethoven: The Fifth Symphony Revisited, were applauded by Chicago audiences as was Wild Chicago and its offbeat view of the people and places comprising Chicago’s urban jungle.
-Excellence in children’s programming was encouraged through WTTW’s American Children’s Television Festival, culminating in the presentation of the Ollie Awards, honoring the best in children’s programming and the most gregarious of the Kuklapolitan Players.
+Excellence in children’s programming was encouraged through WTTW’s American Children’s Television Festival, culminating in the presentation of the Ollie Awards, named for the most gregarious of the Kuklapolitan Players and honoring the best in children’s programming.
 To this day, the Golden Apple Awards for Excellence in Teaching continues its long tradition of shining a spotlight on outstanding Chicago-area educators.

 In the 1990s, the award-winning Chicago Matters series was a collaborative effort between WTTW, the Chicago Community Trust, WBEZ/Chicago Public Radio, The Chicago Reporter, and the Chicago Public Library, and focused on the tough problems of violence, racism, aging, and immigration policies – problems that confront many Chicagoans on a daily basis.
 Another Peabody Award winner, The New Explorers, a co-production with Kurtis Productions, Ltd., portrayed 20th-century scientists as adventurers working in space, under the oceans, or, possibly, with endangered species.